-Local Area Coordinators help you stay safe, well, independent and connected to your local community, they:
+Local Area Coordinators help you stay safe, well, independent and connected to your local community by:

-- support people with a wide range of issues
+- supporting people with a wide range of issues

-- develop resilience and social inclusion in communities
+- developing resilience and social inclusion in communities

 Local Area Coordinators work with individuals and families of all ages and abilities.
-They take time to get to know you, your family and friends, your carers and your community, so they can help you to build a strong support network.
+They take time to get to know you, your family, friends, carers and your community, so they can help you to build a strong support network.

 The Local Area Coordinator's role